delphinechenhong/DA6_RC/README.md

 **Release Date:** September 2019

--
-  - You can now configure App Setup Policies to include AvePoint Virtual Assistant (AVA) as a pinned App in Teams.
+-You can now configure App Setup Policies to include AvePoint Virtual Assistant (AVA) as a pinned App in Teams.
 After you edit the global policy or assign a policy, changes will take effect within 24 hours.
 For details, refer to Pin AVA to the App Bar in Teams.
-  - Added the AVA Report to enable monitoring of AVA&#39;s activities throughout the organization.
+-Added the AVA Report to enable monitoring of AVA&#39;s activities throughout the organization.
 For details, refer to Use AVA Report.
 - Export jobs now support exporting Channel conversations and files for Microsoft Teams data.
 For details, refer to Export Teams Data.
 - Export jobs for Exchange Online now support downloading the exported data for each mailbox individually.
 - Added the **Remove Unprotected Data** page in **Data Management** to show the data found in the unprotected scope.
 Cloud Backup will remove the backup data for unprotected scope from our storage for the sake of your data privacy.
 For details, refer to Remove Unprotected Data.
 - Domain mapping for Project Online restore is now supported.
 - Teams Announcement type posts can now be backed up and restored.

 The following updates have also been made to this user guide for this release:

--
-  - Added Teams App - AVA.
+-Added Teams App - AVA.
 - Added Export Teams Data.
 - Updated Download the Exported Data.
 - Updated Restore Project Online Data.
 - Added Data Management.
 - Added Remove Unprotected Data.
 - Updated SharePoint Sites Data Types.
 - Added Public Folders Data Types.
 - Updated Teams Data Types.
 - Updated Document-Related Data Types.
 - Updated Data Types for Data Exporting.

 For additional technical information on the new functionality in this release, see [Release Notes](https://avepointcdn.azureedge.net/assets/product_updates/avepoint-cloud-backup-for-office365/index.htm).